Tommy813-lab/cloud-infra-monitoring-lab/SECURITY.md

 Do not open issues in GitHub for security reports.

 ## Supported Versions
-- This project supports the latest release of AWS CLI scripts and monitoring scripts.
+- This project supports the latest release of CloudWatch/SNS monitoring scripts.
 - Older scripts may not receive security updates.

 ## Guidelines